pmaeria/vue-vmodel-mapper/README.md

 ```

 ### Solution
-The solution is to create computed variables for every key in `this.value` with separate get and set functions.
+Create computed variables for every key in `this.value` with separate get and set functions.
 Setting a computed variable will trigger an emit of a new object instead of mutating the existing `this.value` prop.

 `vue-vmodel-mapper` is just a helper generates the computed variables below.